 Temperatures are very consistent for Guyana due to its tropical climate.
 The country has high temperatures, high humidity and heavy rainfall.
 The trade winds of the coast can affect this, and can sometimes cause a drought in July and August.

-How Safe is Guyana?
+How Safe Is Guyana?

 Armed robbery, murder, and petty crimes are common in Guyana.
 It is crucial to always be cautious and have a mind for safety.